 I used to dream about the clothes and art I would make, the people I'd help, the places I'd visit, the classes I'd teach, the books I'd write, the family I'd have... life seemed so open and full of possibility.
 I've always felt

 But, somewhere along the way through college, I'd lost sight of it.
 I got so caught up in the fear, anxiety and 'shoulds' of it all that I lost track of my connection to my creativity, myself, and my belief that amazing things were in store.
-I'd lost my spark.
+I lost my spark.

-I threw myself into my work at the time (as a Behavioral Therapist for children with divergent developmental needs) and quickly realized that I was not equipped emotionally or physically to keep up with the quality of service I wanted to give.
-I put myself in therapy, began weekly yoga and kickboxing classes, and (to combat the loneliness of not knowing anyone) started making art again.
+I threw myself into my work at the time (as a Behavioral Therapist for children with autism and cognitive diversity) and quickly realized that I was not equipped emotionally or physically to keep up with the quality of service I wanted to give.
+I continued the therapy I began in college, began weekly yoga and kickboxing classes, and (to combat the loneliness of not knowing anyone) started making art again.

 While I had chosen to move with the intention of making significant changes in my life, I hadn't anticipated the struggle of it all.
 It was an abrupt change and it forced me to sit with feelings that I had been avoiding for years.

 Two years of holistic detox later, I'd built a new body of art work and enrolled myself in a graduate program for Transformative Arts.
 The experience lived up to its name in ways I can never express in words.

 Ten years after moving to Oakland, I am a different person.
 Not just physically (I've lost 80lbs), but mentally, emotionally, and spiritually.
 I've found my spark.
 Through making art and learning to serve others, I excavated my values and designed a life that aligns with them.
 The work is inseparable.